-Thing 1 and Thing 2, both easily understood.
+It all comes down to Thing 1 and Thing 2, both easily explained in under three minutes.

 Ed Sheeran is headed to court next week to defend against the claim that he copied Marvin Gaye and Ed Townsend’s “Let’s Get It On” when he wrote “Thinking Out Loud.”

-In this “Thing 1” video, Sheeran is going to sing “Let’s Get It On” at the end of his performance of “Thinking Out Loud.”
+In the “Thing 1” video, Sheeran is going to sing “Let’s Get It On” at the end of his performance of “Thinking Out Loud.”

 “Thing 1” is what the plaintiffs are most hanging their hopes on.
 In fact, I think they’re hoping Sheeran is so scared of that video, that he might yet settle on the courthouse steps, sorta Rupert Murdoch-style.
 When that doesn’t work, the next best value “Thing 1” brings to the party is about creating jury confusion.